rewave-lab/calcium_imaging/NAc_D1_D2/README.md

 + Population vector correlation (PV_correlation.py, average execution time: 1 minute): This code calculates the population vector correlation for tracked neurons across three different days (in this example, the response activity to CS on days 1, 5, and 10 of Pavlovian conditioning for an animal).
 Expected output: mean correlations within the same session and across different sessions.

++ Cluster Analysis (clustering.py, average execution time: 3 minutes): This code performs dimensionality reduction using PCA and applies the k-means clustering algorithm to the transformed data.
+Expected output: Plots showing the cumulative variance explained by each PCA component (to determine the number of components for dimensionality reduction), cosine similarity and silhouette score for selecting the optimal number of clusters using k-means, t-SNE plots, and heatmaps representing the clustering results.

 # License
 This project is covered under the CC-BY-NC-ND-4.0.